 Q: So is every drop of water found in wilderness areas safe to drink without any type of treatment?

 A: Also not likely, say other medical authorities and land managers.
-Untidy humans, pack animals, domestic pets and wildlife all have the potential to contaminate backcountry water sources.
-The experts in this camp generally agree that water in the wilderness is cleaner than once believed, yet will argue that even if the risk of infection is small, it is still a risk—and thus one not worth taking.
+Humans, pack animals, domestic pets and wildlife all have the potential to contaminate backcountry water sources.
+The experts in this camp generally agree that water in the wilderness is cleaner than once believed, yet argue that even if the risk of infection is small, it is still a risk—one not worth taking.

 So how should you handle water you collect in the wilderness?
 Here's a summary of the guidance based on the scientific/medical opinions expressed in this article:

-Below is a list of the main waterborne disease-causing agents, from the largest to the smallest:
+The main waterborne disease-causing agents, from largest to smallest: